Jinan-Bark/H-Copilot/README.md

 6. Store predictions and assignments in the database
 7. Display results through the frontend

 The forecasting models are trained offline and loaded by the platform during deployment.
-They are not retrained for every prediction — a manual retraining endpoint is available instead.
+They are not retrained for every prediction; a manual retraining endpoint is available instead.

 ---